decorative

 Me: Oh, I guess I’d be interested in a slide show.

 Magic: No. I mean we could take the cookie money and go to Brazil.
-DUH!
+HELLO?!

 Class Dismissed